Work Package 1.2 - Water resources and flood risk management

 - Yang L., Xue J.M., He L.Y., Wu L., Ma Y.F., Chen H., Li H., Peng P., Zhang Z.L., 2019: Review on ultrasound assisted persulfate degradation of organic contaminants in wastewater: Influences, mechanisms and prospective Chemical Engineering Journal 378, 122146

 - Wells B, Paton C, Bacchetti R, Shaw H, Stewart W, Plowman J, Katzer F, Innes EA.
-Cryptosporidium Prevalence in Calves and Geese Co-Grazing on Four Livestock Farms Surrounding Two Reservoirs Supplying Public Water to Mainland Orkney, Scotland (link is external).
+Cryptosporidium Prevalence in Calves and Geese Co-Grazing on Four Livestock Farms Surrounding Two Reservoirs Supplying Public Water to Mainland Orkney, Scotland.
 Microorganisms.
 2019 Oct 30;7(11):513.